akshaymankar/dhall-concourse/README.md

 2. Same set of jobs are required to be run in different environments
 3. Same set of hooks but with slight changes in all jobs.
 E.g. slack notifications, releasing resources on failure, etc.

-Most common way to deal with these have been to use a templating language like erb, but it gets very messy very fast.
-We can do a lot better.
+Most common ways to deal with these have been to use a templating language like erb or tools like spruce.
+But this gets very messy very fast.
+We can do a lot better with a typed total language.
+I'll let [dhall speak for itself](https://dhall-lang.org/).

-Dhall solves all of this, being a programming language with builtin templating, all while being non-Turing complete, strongly typed and [strongly normalizing](https://en.wikipedia.org/wiki/Normalization_property_(abstract_rewriting)) (i.e.: reduces everything to a normal form, no matter how much abstraction you build), so saving you from the _"oh-noes-I-made-my-config-in-code-and-now-its-too-abstract"_ nightmare.

-For a Dhall Tutorial, see the [readme of the project](https://github.com/dhall-lang/dhall-lang), or the [full tutorial](http://hackage.haskell.org/package/dhall-1.17.0/docs/Dhall-Tutorial.html).

 ## Usage

 ### Using dhall-fly

-To use dhall-concourse you need to install [dhall-fly](https://github.com/akshaymankar/dhall-fly#installation).
+One way to translate pipelines written in dhall-concourse into yaml is using [dhall-fly](https://github.com/akshaymankar/dhall-fly#installation).

-### Using dhall-to-json and jq (Experimental)
+### Using dhall-to-json and jq

 #### Jobs without Groups